• Skip to primary navigation

 Christmas star biscuits pin image.

-Easy Christmas star biscuits with zingy clementine zest and spiced cinnamon, topped with a simple white icing glaze and festive sprinkles.
+These easy Christmas star biscuits are flavoured with zingy clementine zest and spiced cinnamon.

-A simple kid-friendly festive bake, and the perfect homemade gift for teachers and friends!
+Topped with a simple white icing glaze and festive sprinkles, they make a simple kid-friendly festive bake - the perfect homemade gift for teachers and friends.

 Christmas star biscuit with white icing.

-This is such an easy biscuit for Christmas!
-The kids love decorating the spiced Xmas cookies, and it's a fun rainy day activity in the run-up to Christmas Day!
+This Christmas biscuit recipe is so easy to make!
+The kids love decorating them, which provides a fun rainy day activity in the weeks leading up to Christmas Day.

-The recipe makes about 50 Christmas cookies (depending on what size cutters you use), but could easily be doubled if needed.
+The recipe makes approximately 50 Christmas biscuits, depending on the size of cookie cutters used.
+However, the recipe could easily be doubled if a larger quantity is needed.

 👩🍳 Love Christmas baking?
 Try my easy mincemeat flapjacks next!